MWSchmid/Rcount/README.md

 # Command-line version - Update 2016-03-25:

-I merged the command line version and the GUI version (on all platforms, it was a prerequisite of a [workflow](https://github.com/MWSchmid/RNAseq_protocol) I am working on at the moment).
+I merged the command line version and the GUI version (on all platforms, it was a prerequisite for a [workflow](https://github.com/MWSchmid/RNAseq_protocol) I am working on at the moment).

 Usage notes: